 Welcome to the South Plains Chapter of the Texas Master Naturalist program!

 The Texas Master Naturalist program is a network of well-informed volunteers dedicated to conservation, service, leadership, and lifelong learning.
 It provides 40 hours of coursework in natural history, interpretation, and conservation stewardship.
 The training combines classroom instruction with field experiences.
 The classes are taught by professional natural resource educators and scientists.
 Once trained, the Texas Master Naturalists will provide 40 hours of service and take 8 hours of advanced training each year to maintain their certification.
-Master Naturalists assist government agencies, educational institutions, and non-government organizations with research, outdoor recreation development, and environmental education and protection.

 The South Plains Chapter encompasses the following 21 counties: Bailey, Borden, Cochran, Cottle, Crosby, Dawson, Dickens, Floyd, Garza, Hale, Hockley, Kent, King, Lamb, Lubbock, Lynn, Motley, Scurry, Stonewall, Terry, and Yoakum.
 This area intersects two main ecological regions.
 On the west is the High Plains region also called the Llano Estacado , or Staked Plains.
 On the east is the North Central Plains region.